1 - 20 of 397 items matching your search:

 U4 Practice Insight | Jul 2010

 The significant reduction of street-level police corruption has been hailed as one of the success stories of post-revolutionary Georgia.
-However, ...
+However, a closer ...

 justice, anti-corruption, police, judicial corruption, Georgia